EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 - `matplotlib.pyplot` and `seaborn` will be used to produce plots for visualization
 - `util` will provide the locally defined utility functions that have been provided for this assignment

-We  used several modules from the `keras` framework for building deep learning models in this project.
+Several modules from the `keras` framework were used  for building deep learning models in this project.

 [2.
 Week Two](#2)